FRANKLIN MOUNTAINS WILDERNESS COALITION

 2008 POPPIES CELEBRATION

-It's time for the Second Annual Poppies Celebration, and it looks like the poppies are going to grace the mountain slopes for this year's event.
-Be sure to come out on Saturday, March 15th, from 10 AM to 6 PM at the El Paso Museum of Archaeology, 4301 Transmountain Road.
-Free Admission, Family Fun!
+Mark your calendars for the 2008 Franklin Mountains Poppies Celebration on Castner Range: Saturday, March 15th, from 10 AM to 6 PM at the El Paso Museum of Archaeology, 4301 Transmountain Road.
+Free Admission Family Fun!
 The program includes nature talks and walks, wildlife displays, educational exhibits, and demonstrations from 10 AM to 3 PM; live music, tequila tasting, and dancing from 3 PM to 6 PM.
 Invited guests include Senator Kay Bailey Hutchison, Congressman Silvestre Reyes, and local elected officials.
+Everyone is welcome to come out and enjoy the beauty of the mountains and the poppies during this fun FREE event.
+Participating organizations: El Paso Museum of Archaeology, El Paso Archaeological Society, and Franklin Mountains Wilderness Coalition.
+For more information: 755-4332 or www.franklinmountains.org .

 Exhibitors/vendors interested in participating please contact Marc Thompson, at 755-4332 or firstname.lastname@example.org